Short answer

 Permission to appeal required?

-In almost all cases, permission to appeal against a decision of the Family Court is required.
+In most cases, permission to appeal against a decision of the Family Court is required.
+Permission is generally not required to appeal against the decision of magistrates.
 Permission hearings require a party to show that they have an “arguable case”.
-Permission to appeal must usually be applied for within 21 days after the original decision.

 Grounds of appeal

-The family appeal court will allow an appeal where the decision of the lower court was (a) wrong; or (b) unjust because of a serious procedural or other irregularity.
-Where necessary, the appeal court has the power to allow only part of the appeal.
+Paragraph 30.12(3) of the Family Procedure Rules states that the family appeal court will allow an appeal where the decision of the lower court was (a) wrong; or (b) unjust because of a serious procedural or other irregularity.
+This narrow statement of grounds of appeal actually encompasses a broad range of potential deficiencies.

 New evidence on appeal?